Barry Humphries: London and the 1960s

-Humphries' first major break on the British stage came when he was cast in the role of the undertaker Mr Sowerberry for the original 1960 London stage production of Oliver!
+Humphries's first major break on the British stage came when he was cast in the role of the undertaker Mr Sowerberry for the original 1960 London stage production of Oliver!
 He recorded Sowerberry's feature number "That's Your Funeral" for the original London cast album (released on Decca Records) and reprised the role when the production moved to Broadway in 1963.
-However, the song "That's Your Funeral" was omitted from the RCA Victor original Broadway cast album so Humphries is not heard at all on it.
-In 1967 he starred as Fagin in the Piccadilly Theatre's revival of Oliver! which featured a young Phil Collins as the Artful Dodger.
-In 1997 Humphries reprised the role of Fagin in Cameron Mackintosh's award-winning revival at the London Palladium.
+However, the song "That's Your Funeral" was omitted from the RCA Victor original Broadway cast album, so Humphries is not heard at all on it.
+In 1967, he starred as Fagin in the Piccadilly Theatre's revival of Oliver!, which featured a young Phil Collins as the Artful Dodger.
+In 1997, Humphries reprised the role of Fagin in Cameron Mackintosh's award-winning revival at the London Palladium.

-In 1967 his friendship with Cook and Moore led to his first film role, a cameo as "Envy" in the film Bedazzled starring Cook and Moore with Eleanor Bron and directed by Stanley Donen.
-The following year he appeared in The Bliss of Mrs. Blossom with Shirley MacLaine.
+In 1967, his friendship with Cook and Moore led to his first film role, a cameo as "Envy" in the film Bedazzled, starring Cook and Moore, with Eleanor Bron and directed by Stanley Donen.
+The following year, he appeared in The Bliss of Mrs. Blossom, with Shirley MacLaine.

-Humphries contributed to BBC Television's The Late Show (1966–67), but Humphries found his true calling with his one-man satirical stage revues, in which he performed as Edna Everage and other character creations, including Les Patterson and Sandy Stone.
+Humphries contributed to BBC Television's The Late Show (1966–67), but Humphries found his true calling with his one-man satirical stage revues, in which he performed as Edna Everage and other character creations including Sandy Stone.
 A Nice Night's Entertainment (1962) was the first such revue.
 It and Excuse I: Another Nice Night's Entertainment (1965) were only performed in Australia.
 In 1968 Humphries returned to Australia to tour his one-man revue Just a Show; this production transferred to London's Fortune Theatre in 1969.
 Humphries gained considerable notoriety with Just a Show.
-It polarised British critics but was successful enough to lead to a short-lived BBC television series, The Barry Humphries Scandals, one of the precursors to the Monty Python series.
+It polarised British critics but was successful enough to lead to a short-lived BBC television series, The Barry Humphries Scandals.